EmoFlowView Articles

 The outer ring is the most valuable.
 The more specific the word, the more useful it is.
 'Powerless' works better than 'Sad'.
 Don't stop halfway - go all the way to the specific word.
 Intermediate words are signposts, not stops.
 'Despair', 'Sadness' help you find 'Powerless'.
 They are not the result themselves - the result is the specific word at the end.
 You can pick 1-3 words if there are genuinely several different feelings inside at once.
 More than that usually washes out the picture.
 Look for close, not perfect.
 If the ideal word isn't on the list, the closest one also works.
 Don't rush.
 10-15 seconds to find it is normal.
 This isn't a speed test.
 What not to do: • Don't pick general words from the center ('just Sad') - you lose precision. • Don't pick 5-7 emotions at once - it dilutes the picture. • Don't doubt 'what if I named it wrong' - there's no 'right' answer, only what's 'close enough for you right now'.

-Traditional feelings wheels – whether printed PDFs or static images – have limitations: • You must scan the entire wheel to find your emotion • There is no guidance on what to do after identifying a feeling • Progress is not tracked over time • No connection to coping techniques Interactive digital tools like EmoFlow address these gaps.
-Our feelings wheel lets you tap on emotions, shows related feelings, and connects your selection to personalized insights and evidence-based techniques.
+Traditional feelings wheels - whether printed PDFs or static images - have limitations: • You must scan the entire wheel to find your emotion • There is no guidance on what to do after identifying a feeling • Progress is not tracked over time • No connection to coping techniques Interactive digital tools like EmoFlow-AI address these gaps.
+The EmoFlow-AI feelings wheel lets you tap on emotions, shows related feelings, and connects your selection to personalized insights and evidence-based techniques.
 The advantage of an interactive approach is that identification becomes just the first step.
 What matters is what you do with that awareness.

 Key Benefits